Image Credit: By Alemarmer [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0)], from Wikimedia Commons |

 When should young humans be fed with breast milk?

-As soon as they are born, the feeding should start ideally not later than the first hour.
-Then they should be fed with only breast milk for the next six months, which is also termed as exclusive breastfeeding.
+should be fed with only breast milk for the next six months, which is also termed

 After the six months, breastfeeding should continue along with the semisolid diet and solid diet until the child achieves all the primary dentition and gut maturity required to break the adult food.
 This generally happens by two years in most children.